vemonet/libre-chat/README.md

 ### ☑️ Run tests

 Make sure the existing tests still work by running the test suite and linting checks.
-Note that any pull requests to the fairworkflows repository on github will automatically trigger running of the test suite;
+Note that any pull requests to the repository on github will automatically trigger running of the test suite;

 ```bash
 hatch run test